sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 07-10-2020

+- https://blog.softwaremill.com/java-15-through-the-eyes-of-a-scala-programmer-edde1ea04492 Java 15 through the eyes of a Scala programmer.
+Java 15: Only simple cases are handled by new features.

 # 04-10-2020

 - https://cloud.google.com/pubsub/docs/ordering#go Gcloud Pub/Sub: Ordering messages & filtering messages.